ozkanali357/AILabsProject/Documentation/ImplementDoc.md

 # Implementation Document

-## General Structure of the Program
+## Overall Structure of the Program

-- The primegen.py file has functions for making large prime numbers with the Sieve of Eratosthenes and the Miller-Rabin Primality Test.
+- The large prime generation methods via Sieve of Eratosthenes and Miller-Rabin Primality Test are in file primegen.py.
-- The keygen.py file makes public and private keys with large prime numbers.
+- The file keygen.py is used to generate keys via large prime numbers.
-- The cription.py file includes functions for encryption and decryption of messages using RSA.
+- The file cription.py has methods to message encryption and decryption via RSA.
-- The clinterface.py file gices a command line interface for key generation, encryption, and decryption.
+- The file clinterface.py is a command line interface to generate keys, encrypt, and decrypt.
-- The guinterface.py program provides a graphical user interface for key generation, encryption, and decryption.
+- The file guinterface.py is a graphical user interface to generate keys, encrypt, and decrypt.

 ## Time and Space Complexities

 ### keygen.py
-- Time Complexity: \(O(n^3)\) for key generation, where \(n\) is the number of bits.
+- Time Complexity: \(O(n^3)\) to generate keys, \(n\) is number of bits.
 - Space Complexity: \(O(n)\).

 ### primegen.py